TimMisiak/timmisiak.github.io/content/posts/useless-x86-trivia.md

 <sup>1</sup> There are some other limits on prefixes on older CPUs, but the 15 byte limit applies even on newer CPUs.
 Besides the length limitation, some prefixes are also more strict about when they can be used, such as the ```LOCK``` prefix (F0)

 <sup>2</sup> This actually came up in an interview question at Microsoft.
 My interviewer was asking me all the ways you could clear a 32-bit register in a single instruction.
 He was convinced that using a shift would work and didn't believe me when I said it wasn't possible.

+<sup>3</sup> When executing in 64-bit mode, the segment base of CS, DS, ES, and SS are always treated as 0 by the CPU.